CURIOSSorg/curioss-patterns/assessing-students-on-open-source-internship-programs.md

 We assess students on a holistic basis with a focus on final outcomes and overall growth trajectory rather than on individual assignment scores.

-The team provides feedback on all members including the client, and the client's voice carries additional weight in the overall assessment.
+The team provides feedback on all members including the client.
+The client's voice carries additional weight in the overall assessment.

 Observational evidence of how students actually do the work; their engagement on Slack; their conduct in meetings; and their responsiveness to peers and clients is also treated as a vital part of the assessment.

-Weekly delivery indicators including demo videos, merged pull requests, and checkpoint documents provide evidence of sustained engagement and progress.
+Weekly delivery indicators including demo videos, merged pull requests and checkpoint documents provide evidence of sustained engagement and progress.

 A 10% stretch component rewards demonstrations of professional excellence.
 This may include public demonstrations of professional leadership such as conference presentations or contributions to major open source projects.

 ### Additional Learning from the University of Vermont VERSO Open Source Program Office

-We design assessment of students on the ORCA program to account for the diversity of projects and the different requirements in terms of onboarding, learning, and contributions.
+We design assessment of students on the ORCA program to account for the diversity of projects and the different requirements in terms of onboarding, learning and contributions.

 We explicitly recognise that completion of a project may not always be possible within the program timeframe and assessment is designed accordingly.